WHO WE SERVE

 Our primary responsibility is to you, our Client.
 We are not part of a larger firm and our business model doesn’t rely on “selling products,” it’s based on providing sound advice and a high level of client service.
 Simply put, when you succeed, we succeed.

 Situation: A successful medical practice faced several challenges, including large tax bills, differences in ages and lack of time to plan their financial affairs.
-The doctors had significant income, but were working so hard they didn’t have time to plan properly.
-There were some sensitive issues around the oldest partner, who was ready to retire, and the younger partners in their late 30s.
+The doctors had significant income but were working so hard they didn’t have time to plan properly.
+There were some sensitive issues since the oldest partner was ready to retire and the younger partners were not even 40.

-Process: Canal Capital identified holes in their current buy sell agreement and was able to offer several solutions to the large income tax burdens.
-The process also revealed a need for several of the doctors to engage in personal financial planning to get their finances and estates in order.
-By creating an outside board of directors for the doctors we were able to clearly map out the practice’s direction and mission.
+Process: Canal Capital identified holes in their current buy-sell agreement and offered several solutions to their large income tax bills.
+The process also revealed a need for several of the doctors to engage in financial planning to get their personal affairs in order.
+By creating an outside board of directors for the doctors, we were able to clearly map out the practice’s direction and mission.

-Canal Capital began by implementing a fringe benefit for the doctor’s to be reimbursed by the practice for personal financial planning.
-Canal Capital was also able to offer a solution to the tax problem, by performing an audit on the current retirement plan.
-Most importantly, the buy sell agreement was updated in a manner that clearly explained what would happen when a partner left the practice.
-Below are some of the specific details of the plan:
+Canal Capital began by implementing personal financial planning for each doctor as a fringe benefit reimbursed by the practice.
+Then Canal Capital found a solution to their tax problem by performing an audit of the current retirement plan.
+Most importantly, the buy-sell agreement was updated in a manner that clearly explained what would happen when a partner left the practice.
+Below are some of the specifics:

 Implemented a financial planning reimbursement program that was compliant with IRS rules.

 Audited the current retirement plan and made some basic actuarial changes that allowed the doctors to increase their tax deferred contributions.

 Thanks to the audit of the original plan, Canal Capital implemented a Cash Balance Pension plan to be used in conjunction with the 401(k).
 This plan allowed the doctors and other key employees to tax-defer another $100,000+ per year.